As activists, we communicate and create continuously. We collected a list of tools that will come in handy for you as as activist.

 Social media: Reaching out to potential supporters is vital for every activist organisation.
 Check out our tips how to use various social media platforms more effectively.

-Web development: Having a professionally build website enables your members and others to find the information they are looking for.
+Building a website: Having a professionally looking website enables your members and others to find the information they are looking for.
 In this guide, we made a list of open source and cheap software for activist organisations.